 The average monthly number of school-aged children receiving special needs resourcing.
 Each child is counted once every month.
 The number reported in each financial submission cycle is the year-to-date average (mean) of the number of school-aged children receiving special needs resourcing.
-For school-aged children who are 5 years and 8 months of age, as of September 1st of each year, and under 18 years of age.
+For school-aged children who are 68 months or older but younger than 18 years of age (for children with special needs).

-Allocation \$350,000 and Above: Interim Report, Financial Statements (EFIS-Schedule 1.1)
+Frequency: Allocation \$350,000 and Above: Interim Report, Financial Statements (EFIS - Schedule 1.1)